Short of No. 24 Again, Williams Loses to Azarenka at US Open

 That carried her to her first win against Williams in 11 career Grand Slam matchups between the pair.

-Azarenka has won 11 matches in a row; Osaka’s streak is at 10 after her 7-6 (1), 3-6, 6-3 win over Jennifer Brady in a hard-hitting semifinal filled with fast serves and strong forehands.
+After going a full calendar year without a single tour-level victory, Azarenka has won 11 matches in a row.
+Osaka’s streak is at 10 after her 7-6 (1), 3-6, 6-3 win over Jennifer Brady in a hard-hitting semifinal filled with fast serves and strong forehands.

-Osaka had that left leg wrapped Thursday for her high-quality semifinal on the court where she beat Williams for the 2018 title.
+Osaka had her left leg wrapped for her high-quality semifinal on the court where she beat Williams for the 2018 title.

 “It means a lot for me.
 I kind of consider New York my second home,” said Osaka, who was born in Japan and moved to the United States as a child.
 “I kind of love the atmosphere, even though there’s no people here.
 I feel like this court kind of suits me well.”